 Section O. Cellular Phones.
-Subject to budget limitations, Sergeants will be issued cellular phones for business use.
-Sergeants who are issued cellular phones, shall not be eligible to be reimbursed for the cost of business calls that are made on personally owned cellular phones (see MOA March 12, 2009).
+Subject to budget limitations, Unit members will be issued cellular phones for business use.
+Unit members shall not be eligible to be reimbursed for the cost of business calls that are made on personally owned cellular phones.
+[See MOA: March 12, 2009.]
+Until such time as the FY21 GWA is funded, the March 12, 2009 MOA shall apply.
+The January 23, 2020 MOA shall become effective and shall replace the March 12, 2009 MOA on the first day of the same pay period that the FY21 GWA is funded.